 Never be afraid of white space, sometimes less really is more.
 With a bit of striking typography on a stark white background the result is definitely eye catching.
 It also helps guide the reader’s eyes exactly where you want them to go, which is essential for a booklet design.
-We love how the text is cut off the edge of the page on this one too!
+We love how the text is cut off the edge of the cover design on this one too!

 By using just one prominent colour and layering the various sections you can achieve a sense of texture which makes the text much easier to read.
-This style splits the text into bitesize chunks rather than having a solid page of heavy text!
+This brochure template splits the text into bitesize chunks rather than having a solid page of heavy text!
 We particularly love the classic pink-grey colour combo that keeps a could-be busy design completely readable.

 - Clear and colourful

-This layout is very easy to read and the different sections are clearly defined and labelled.
+This brochure design layout is very easy to read and the different sections are clearly defined and labelled.
 There is plenty of space for the text to breathe, especially if you are designing for an A4 booklet.
-Although it’s initially a plain layout, by using some colour or adding geometric shapes, the layout comes to life.
+Although it’s initially a plain layout, by using some colour or adding abstract shapes, the layout comes to life.
 What we particularly love about this design template is the sharp angles.
 So unique, they are ideal for creating interest without overwhelming the reader.

 - Colour, colour and more colour

 Using colour to define sections within your book can make for an eye catching read.
 We love bright and colourful design ideas like this!
 Why not try using block colours with white text to make a statement?
 That way your content will still be easy to digest even though you’ve got all those awesome colours.

 There’s a variety of different layouts and designs there to get those creative sparks started for your future booklet printing.